portsoc/Web-Canvas-Stick-Figures/README.md

 Most of the files are static files happily working off of a local drive or any server.

-The multiplayer game needs a server; it's a typical Node.js server, so `npm install` and `nodemon server.js` should help there.
-(If you don't have `nodemon`, do `npm install -g nodemon`, possibly with `sudo`.)
+The multiplayer game needs a server; it's a typical Node.js server, so `npm install` and `node server.js` should help there.

-`admin.html` gives you links to reset the scores, start and stop generating diamonds.  `config.js` can be set up to only allow these links to work from a certain referer, which would presumably be properly authenticated.
+`admin.html` gives you links to reset the scores, start and stop generating diamonds.  `config.js` can be set up to only allow these links to work from a certain _referer_, as a simple authentication mechanism.

 ### Notes and TODOs: